goellner/harvest-to-personio/README.md

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

-[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
-This endpoint can be edited in `pages/api/hello.js`.
+[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/weekTimes](http://localhost:3000/api/weekTimes).
+This endpoint can be edited in `pages/api/weekTimes.js`.

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+## Bugs

+This is custom tailored to my needs and I guess it has bugs.
+Time stuff is always weird.

 ## Learn More